erruchirgupta/Hacker-Rank-Solutions/README.md

 Solutions are coded using Java 8

-SQL solutions are coded using MySQL
+SQL solutions are coded using ORACLE

 # Algorithms